Immigration Lawyer Toronto & #1 Canadian Immigration Lawyer Ronen Kurzfeld

 Citizenship and Immigration Canada uses a “point system” to assess the eligibility of people who want to immigrate to Canada as “Skilled Workers”.

-On August 17, 2012, the Minister proposed the following point grid:
+On August 17, 2012, the Minister of Immigration, Refugees and Citizenship proposed the following points grid:

 Points are awarded based on 6 factors:

 - Language Ability in English and French (maximum 24 points for first language and 8 points for second language)